gpascale/threeact/README.md

           );
           this.scene.add(this.cube);
         }}
+        onRenderFrame={() => {
           // Update and render your scene
-        onRenderFrame={() => {
           this.cube.rotation.x += 0.02;
           this.cube.rotation.y -= 0.01;
           this.cube.rotation.z += 0.03;

           this.renderer.render(this.scene, this.camera);
         }}
-        // Optionally show webgl/THREE diagnostic and perf overlays showStats={true}
+        showStats={true /* optionally show diagnostic and perf overlays */}
       />
     );
   }